hifiaz/country-list-pick/README.md

     CountryListPick(
         // to show or hide flag
         isShowFlag: true,
-        // to show or hide title country
+        // true to show  title country or false to code phone country
         isShowTitle: true,
         // to show or hide down icon
         isDownIcon: true,